yaim0425/YAIM0425-ID03-robots-with-immunity/README.md

 This MOD introduces **construction and logistic robots** that are completely **immune to all types of damage** in Factorio.

-> 🧩 Part of the [zzzYAIM0425 series](https://github.com/yaim0425), created to provide modular improvements and utilities that enhance gameplay.
+> 🧩 Part of the [zzzYAIM0425 series](https://github.com/yaim0425), designed to offer modular improvements and utilities to enhance the game experience.
-> 🔧 Depends on [`zzzYAIM0425 0000 lib`](https://github.com/yaim0425/zzzYAIM0425-0000-lib), which is automatically handled by the system.
+> 🔧 Depends on [`zzzYAIM0425 0000 lib`](https://github.com/yaim0425/zzzYAIM0425-0000-lib), which is handled automatically by the system.
 > All its content is available to anyone who needs it; I'm open to changes, corrections, and suggestions.

 ## 📦 Purpose